turingschool/career-development-curriculum-site/student_discussion_groups/mod3_homeroom_discussion_prompts.md

 3. Take notes and be prepared to give Kind, and Actionable feedback.
 4. Feel free to take notes on [this form](https://docs.google.com/document/d/1RS2S9AjvLQ8nSHcyqwB4pxXVEWcO5HvHDfGdfLnxymo/edit) for your partner to have for future reference.

-### Next, to start the conversation:
+### Start the Conversation:
 1. The person who wrote the cover letter please share with the other person an overview of your cover letter and what kind of feedback you are mostly looking for.
-Share the job posting you used for your cover letter or details about your objective if there is no advertised position(3 min).
-Your partner(s) will give you feedback by responding to following checklist below to guide their review and feedback.
+2. Share the job posting you used for your cover letter or details about your objective if there is no advertised position.
+3. Your partner(s) will give you feedback by responding to following checklist below to guide their review and feedback.

 ### Cover Letter Checklist (10 min)
 * Introduction: Is the opening paragraph strong?
 Does it grab the reader’s attention?
 * Body paragraph: Are the middle paragraphs compelling?
 Do they demonstrate the candidate’s worthiness by focusing on accomplishments and proven performance?
 Are key words highlighted from the job description?
 * Closing: Is there an assertive call to action in the closing paragraph?
 * Writing Style: Is the letter concise yet persuasive?
 Is it error-free?
 * Relevancy: Is the letter focused on relevant skills?